-- 3. In the XML file, change undefined to one of the following: - discountParentsFirst to bill group owner accounts before member accounts. - memberDiscountFirst to bill member accounts before owner accounts.
+where value is one of the following:

-If the billing order of owner and member accounts does not matter, keep the original setting of undefined.
+- discountParentsFirst: Specifies to bill group owner accounts before member accounts. - memberDiscountFirst: Specifies to bill member accounts before owner accounts. - undefined: Specifies that the billing order of owner and member accounts does not matter.
+This is the default.